 Since the veil is so thin this is a time we use to reconnect with our ancestors.
 We invite our ancestors to our home by leaving candles (or pictures of these loved ones) in our windows.
 We also sometimes have a feast of the dead.
 This is essentially when we set up an extra place at our table and leave a meal for our ancestors.
 Ways we may contact our loved ones is through divination (tarot cards, pendulums, scrying, etc) or through a Ouija board (not sure if I recommend this one though, at least not for beginners in necromancy).

 After Samhain we look forward to Yule which is when the God is born again and spring is on the horizon.

 To celebrate this day you can carve pumpkins (used to protect your home from any extra negative energies lurking around), go trick or treating/dress up (Christian’s used to dress up to disguise themselves from demons and monsters), divination (since the veil is thin messages will come through your cards easier and clearer), witchcraft (since the veil in thin there will be an abundance of energy to do you magick with), go for a walk to see how the seasons are changing, and as always do a ritual to honour your deities.

 Some gods you can celebrate during this time are: Anubis (Egyptian), Osiris (Egyptian), Yama (Hindu), and Hades (Greek)

-Some goddesses you can celebrate during this time: Morrigan (Celtic), Hel (Norse), Freya (Norse), Demeter (Greek), Hecate (Greek)
+Some goddesses you can celebrate during this time are: Morrigan (Celtic), Hel (Norse), Freya (Norse), Demeter (Greek), Hecate (Greek)

 Thank you so much for reading!
 I hope you have a great Samhain.
 If you’d like to hear about Samhain instead of reading about it make sure you check my youtube channel tomorrow!
 Also, make sure you follow me on here and on twitter to make sure you get notifications when I post.
 Until next time Merry Meet and Blessed Be!